 "I thought Kansas was guarding him really well and the shots that he was making, the defenders' fingertips were inches away from blocking him.
 These were shots from 24, 25 feet that were pull up jumpers.
 He was just doing everything, especially in the first half.
 I never thought I would see the day that Kansas got run out of its own gym, but this guy's about to do it single-handedly."

-My brother had the privilege to be at the game in the student section.
+My brother -- who, unlike me, actually went to KU -- had the privilege of being at the game in the student section.
 He'll be telling his grandkids about that first half.
-How when Durant fell down with an ankle injury, 16,000 people went silent.
+How when Durant fell down with an ankle injury, 16,000 people went funeral silent.
 It was as if Durant was one of our own guys.
-We were witnessing greatness in its purest form and to see him exit with an injury was devastating.
-Sure, it gave us a chance to go on a run and ultimately win the game, yes, but that didn't matter.
-Jayhawks fans, we love basketball as an artform, and Durant was playing the game as great as it could possibly be played.
+We were witnessing greatness in its purest form and to see him exit with an injury was devastating -- even if it gave us a much greater chance of winning the game.
+That didn't matter.
+Jayhawks fans, we love basketball.
+It's an art form to us, and Durant was painting a masterpiece.

 Afterward, Bill Self praised both Durant and the home fans.